Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/snippets/pivot_sign_code_code.md

 <div style="text-align: justify">
 <p>We also create a method that returns the base-10 integer representation of a
 base-2 (i.e. binary) number.
-The binary number is constructed from the TRUE/FALSE answers to 3 queries: whether the matrix contains any negative, zero, or positive pivots.
+The binary number is constructed from the TRUE/FALSE answers to 3 queries: whether the matrix contains any negative, zero (i.e less pivots than columns), or positive pivots.
 The answers to these 3 queries uniquely determine what kind of 'definiteness' (if any) we can call the matrix.
 Thus the method returns a number (between 0 and 7: since $2^3 = 8$ possibilities) which can be used as a unique identifier of the 'definiteness':</p>
 </div>

 {% highlight python %}